plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * getRemoteURL: Where to go when the object is clicked

 * getIcon: Since Plone 5.0.2 - Boolean value which is set to :guilabel:``True``, when item has or is an image (used for showing thumbs in lists, portlets, etc. ).
-Content-type-icons (aka portaltype-icons) ( e.g.: for folder, document, news item etc.) are rendered as fontello fonts since Plone 5.0.
+Content type icons (aka portaltype-icons) ( e.g.: for folder, document, news item etc.) are rendered as fontello fonts since Plone 5.0.

 * exclude_from_nav: If True the object won't appear in sitemap, navigation tree